holyjak/bbssh/README.md

 ## Using

-Here is a simple script that connects over ssh, the runs a command and disconnects, returning the standard output:
+Here is a simple script that connects over ssh, then runs a command and disconnects, returning the standard output:

 ```clojure
 (ns test-simple.core